phantomaton-ai/necronomicon/README.md

 - `description`: A description of what the command does.

 You can add as many commands as you'd like to the Necronomicon, and they will be available for use in your directives.

+### Includes 🔍

+The `includes` option in the `necronomicon` options allows you to control what is included in the output when executing directives:

+- `results`: When `true`, the results of executing directives will be included in the output.
+- `text`: When `true`, any plain text blocks between directives will be included in the output.

 ## Contribution 🦄